W. W. G. Stevenson1

 Vice-Admiral Sir Hugh Richard Benest Janvrin was born on 9 May 1915.2 He was the son of Rev. Canon Claud William Janvrin.2 He married Nancy Edyth Fielding, daughter of F. B. Fielding, in 1938.1,2 He died on 15 January 1993 at age 77.1,2

-Vice-Admiral Sir Hugh Richard Benest Janvrin usually went by his middle name of Richard.2 He was commissioned in 1929, in the service of the Royal Navy.2 He was educated at Royal Naval College, Dartmouth, Devon, England.2 He gained the rank of Lieutenant in 1937.2 He fought in the Second World War.2 He was decorated with the award of the Distinguished Service Cross (D.S.C.) in 1940.1,2 He gained the rank of Captain in 1954.2 He gained the rank of Rear-Admiral in 1964.2 He was invested as a Companion, Order of the Bath (C.B.) in 1965.1,2 He was Deputy Chief of Naval Staff between 1966 and 1968.2 He was invested as a in 1969.2 He retired from the military in 1971, late of the Royal Navy.2 He lived at Allen's Close, Chalford Hill, Stroud, Gloucestershire, England.2
+Vice-Admiral Sir Hugh Richard Benest Janvrin usually went by his middle name of Richard.2 He was commissioned in 1929, in the service of the Royal Navy.2 He was educated at Royal Naval College, Dartmouth, Devon, EnglandG.2 He gained the rank of Lieutenant in 1937.2 He fought in the Second World War.2 He was awarded the Distinguished Service Cross (D.S.C.) in 1940.1,2 He gained the rank of Captain in 1954.2 He gained the rank of Rear-Admiral in 1964.2 He was appointed Companion, Order of the Bath (C.B.) in 1965.1,2 He was Deputy Chief of Naval Staff between 1966 and 1968.2 He was appointed in 1969.2 He retired from the military in 1971, late of the Royal Navy.2 He lived at Allen's Close, Chalford Hill, Stroud, Gloucestershire, EnglandG.2

 Children of Vice-Admiral Sir Hugh Richard Benest Janvrin and Nancy Edyth Fielding